 - 5. To export the report data:

-- a.
-Click the Export () icon.

 - b.
 Select one of the following report formats:

 - Export CSV

 - Export PDF

 - c.
 Specify the location to save the exported file.

 - d.
 Click Save.

 MXview will export the report data in the selected format.